 AMY: This fall, you’re presenting a workshop intensive for readers titled “The Danger of the Single Narrative” as part of the Sirens Studio.
 Would you please give us a preview of what Studio attendees can expect to discuss and learn?

 NIA: Sure!
 I intend to lead a discussion on the harm that’s caused when only one type of representation of an identity is depicted over and over again in books.
 When stories feature Black characters, are there certain tropes, conflicts, or settings we automatically expect?
 Furthermore, do we judge the merit of those stories by the amount of pain or trauma inflicted on Black protagonists?
 “The Danger of the Single Narrative” will discuss several popular SFF books written by Black authors which feature Black protagonists.
 We will explore the struggles, settings, and identities put forth by these works and examine why stories that do not explicitly deal with Black pain are just as valid and necessary as stories which do.

 AMY: Sirens is about discussing and deconstructing both gender and fantasy literature.
 Would you please tell us about a woman or nonbinary person—a family member, a friend, a reader, an author, an editor, a character, anyone—who has changed your life?

-For more information about Roshani, please visit her website or her Twitter.
+For more information about Nia, please visit her Twitter.